The Haunting at Bonaventure Circus by Jaime Jo Wright

 I also really enjoyed the romantic interactions written throughout the novel.
 Often times, I find that romance can distract from a suspenseful plotline.
 But in the case of The Haunting at Bonaventure Circus, the development felt realistic and the characters were ones I wanted to root for.

-While the final motivation for the modern-day antagonist felt a little weak, this novel was a deliciously creepy read that kept me hooked until the very end.
+While the final motivation for the modern-day antagonist felt a little weak, this novel was a deliciously creepy read.
+I was hooked until the very end!
 A solid four stars for this one!